Andrew Cook (businessman): Career

-In 1981, Cook became chairman of William Cook and began a period of rapid expansion and refocusing on new markets.
-By 1986, sales exceeded £10million and, following a series of acquisitions, in 1991 they had grown to £120million.
+In 1981 Cook became chairman of William Cook and began a period of rapid expansion and refocusing on new markets.
+By 1986, sales exceeded £10million and, following a series of acquisitions, in 1991 they had grown to £120 million.

-In 1997, he defeated a hostile takeover bid from the now defunct industrial conglomerate Triplex Lloyd and took William Cook into private ownership with the aid of the venture capitalist Electra Investment Trust.
+In 1997, he defeated a hostile takeover bid from the now defunct industrial conglomerate Triplex Lloyd and took William Cook into private ownership with the aid of the venture capitalist Electra Investment trust.

-In 2004, he bought out Electra Investment Trust, restoring the company to 100% family control for the first time in 50 years.
+In 2004 he bought out Electra Investment Trust, restoring the company to 100% family control for the first time in 50 years.
 Since 2004, Cook has consolidated his company's manufacturing activities in four factories in Sheffield, Leeds, and Stanhope.
 In 2011, the William Cook group employed approximately 600 people and had annual sales in the region of £60million.

 Awards and recognition

-In 1989, Cook was elected the CBI "Company of the Year".
+In 1989 Cook was elected the CBI "Company of the Year".
 In 1991, the UK Monopolies Commission commended Cook for his perception in producing lasting solutions to the industry's chronic structural problems.

-In 1996, Cook was made a Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty the Queen, in the New Year's Honours List, for services to the steel casting industry.
+In 1996 Cook was made a Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty the Queen, in the New Year's Honours List, for services to the steel casting industry.

-In 2008, Cook was awarded the E J Fox medal by the Institute of Cast Metals Engineers.
+In 2008 Cook was awarded the E J Fox medal by the Institute of Cast Metals Engineers.

 Also in 2008, Cook was named 82nd in the Telegraphs Top 1,000 British Business People.

-In 2015, Cook and his family were named joint 52nd in the Yorkshire Rich List, with a stated £80m wealth.
+In 2015 Cook and his family were named joint 52nd in the Yorkshire Rich List, with a stated £80m wealth.

-In 2016, he was knighted in David Cameron's Resignation Honours List.
+In 2016 he was knighted in David Cameron's Resignation Honours List.

-In July 2020, Sir Andrew was elected President of the British-Swiss Chamber of Commerce in its centenary year.
+In July 2020 Sir Andrew was elected President of the British-Swiss Chamber of Commerce in its centenary year.
 On election, Sir Andrew said he would do everything in his power to serve British and Swiss business and boost bilateral trade.

 Philanthropic activities

 Cook's recent donations include £1.5million to Corpus Christi College, Cambridge, £300,000 to University College, London, of which he is an alumnus, and £250,000 to the South Yorkshire Community Foundation.
-Cook has also donated significant sums to the Peppercorn A1 locomotive trust in order to get A1 class "Tornado" into running order.
+Cook has also donated significant sums to the Peppercorn A1 locomotive trust to get A1 class "Tornado" into running order.
 Cook also makes annual donations totalling approximately £50,000 to various children's, homeless, medical and welfare charities, including the Centre for Social Justice.

 Political activities

 Cook is a major Conservative Party supporter and donor.
 Since restoring his company to 100% family control in 2004, he has donated substantially and frequently to the party.
 His donations total in the region of £2.5million.

 He was the principal funder of the "Conservatives IN" referendum campaign and to which he donated in excess of £300,000.

-He is a climate change denier, claiming that man made climate change is a “false or distorted belief.”
-Describing climate change as a “nefarious means of indoctrination” resulting from intolerance and ignorance he wrote: “Yes, average temperatures are rising, but whether this is man made or natural is not proven.”
+He is a climate-change denier, claiming that man made climate change is a "false or distorted belief."
+Describing climate change as a "nefarious means of indoctrination" resulting from intolerance and ignorance he wrote: "Yes, average temperatures are rising, but whether this is man made or natural is not proven.”